robustUTEP/nets-tcp-framed-echo/README.md

 # nets-tcp-framed-echo
 tcp echo with framing

+Directory `simple-demo` includes a simple tcp echo server & client

+Directory `lib` includes the params package required for many of the programs

+Directory `stammer-proxy` includes stammerProxy, which is useful for demonstrating and testing framing

+   `stammerProxy.py` forwards tcp streams.
+It may delay the transmission of data but ensures all data will be forwarded, eventually.
+   By default,
+   it listens on port 50000 and forwards to localhost:50001.
+Use the -? option for help.

+Directory `framed-echo` includes code that implements framing described below

   `framedClient.py` and `framedServer.py` are a demonstration TCP client and server which exchange frames consisting of byte arrays in the form payload_length:payload where payload_length is in decimal.
 FramedForkServer uses `fork()` to handle multiple simultaneous clients.

   The -? (usage) option prints parameters and default values.

   `framedSock.py` holds the common code used in the client and server including framed send and receive.

-`params.py` provides functions that assist with parsing and reporting on command-line parameters

-`stammerProxy.py` forwards tcp streams.
-It may delay the transmission of data but ensures all data will be forwarded, eventually.
-By default, it listens on port 50000 and forwards to localhost:50001.
-Use the -? option for help.

 Your assignment is to write `fileClient.py` and `fileServer.py` which can transfer a file from a client to the server.
 Your programs should: